8 Of The Most Iconic Swimwear Moments In Film

-Always ahead of the curve, Brigitte Bardot heated up the screen in A Very Private Affair, wearing a white micro-bikini with low-rise ruffled bottoms at a time when one-pieces were the norm.
-Fun fashion fact: Bardot is often credited with first popularising the bikini by wearing the “controversial” look in her aptly titled 1952 film, The Girl in a Bikini.
+Always ahead of the curve, Brigitte Bardot charmed in A Very Private Affair, wearing a white micro-bikini with ruffled bottoms at a time when one-pieces were still the norm.
+Fun fashion fact – Bardot is often credited with first popularising the bikini by wearing the “controversial” look in her aptly titled 1952 film, The Girl in a Bikini.

-On the beach of the opulent Italian coast, lounging next to a sun-kissed Jude Law, we’re introduced to the 1950s wardrobe of Marge, played by Gwyneth Paltrow.
-An azure blue nautical print two-piece with vermillion rope-detailing (just so SS18), evokes the carefree spirit of an Italian summer, while her crisp white shirts tied over colourful bandeau bikini tops has us craving long, languid days spent in the sun.
+On the beach of the opulent Italian coast – lounging next to a sun-kissed Jude Law – we’re introduced to the 1950s wardrobe of Marge, played by Gwyneth Paltrow.
+An azure blue nautical print two-piece with vermillion rope-detailing evokes the carefree spirit of an Italian summer, while her crisp white shirts tied over colourful bandeau bikini tops has us craving long, languid days spent in the sun.
 Bellissima.

 An intoxicating, sun-drenched mystery with an endless supply of covetable bathing suits, the cult film La Piscine drips in 60s Côte d’Azur charm.
 Set in the hills above St Tropez, Marianne (played by Romy Schneider) parades around the tranquil pool in an effortless, wardrobe of plunging swimsuits.
 And our favourite?
 A figure-defining white one-piece with a curved, open back.